diagram-ai/ocr/README.md

 This project is implemented using Tesseract OCR for character recogniton in images and pdf.

-Currently 2 languages are supported, English and Kannada.
+Currently 4 languages are supported, English, Kannada, Tamil and Telegu.

-A web interface is developed using Django framework, which allows users to upload an image or a pdf on the webpage that returns the text grabbed from the file uploaded.
+A web interface is developed using Django framework, which allows users to upload an image or a pdf onto the webpage that returns the text grabbed from the file uploaded.

 ### Dependencies: